AI detection ยท Updated 2026-06-01

 What the report is designed to show

-AI detection works on probability.
-It seeks to identify patterns in phrasing, sentence rhythm, predictability, and more.
-That evidence can be important, but it does not equal proof.
-A thoughtful reader should bring to bear the report’s draft history, citations, assignment context, and the student’s ability to explain the work.
+AI detection is probabilistic.
+It looks for patterns in wording, sentence rhythm, predictability, and other signals.
+Those signals can be useful, but they are not the same as proof.
+A careful reader should combine the report with draft history, citations, assignment context, and the student's ability to explain the work.

 Why AI scores can surprise students